ViniciusLima94/ReScience-Joglekar/code/README.md

 $pip3 install --user matplotlib==3.3.4 numpy==1.18.5 scipy==1.6.2
 ```

+### Installing NEST version 3 (or higher)

+If the user opts for not using the available enviroment .yml file, NEST can be installed using conda by following the instructions in the NEST official website: https://nest-simulator.readthedocs.io/en/v2.18.0/installation/conda_install.html

 ### Building NEST version 3

-To date the current version of NEST that can be installed via Ananconda is the version 2.20.x, therefore it is necessary to build NEST 3 from the source.
+Another option is to install NEST from the source.

 To do so first download the tar file with it by using the following link: https://github.com/nest/nest-simulator/archive/refs/tags/v3.0.tar.gz

 Next, follow the steps bellow: